Cary Christian School stands as one of the strongest and largest schools in the classical and Christian school movement.

 The New Graduate:

-We are seeking graduates who have forged the strength of character rooted in Christ to run against the tide of culture rather than being swept away by it.
+We are seeking to send out graduates who have forged the strength of character rooted in Christ to run against the tide of culture rather than being swept away by it.

 2) A Call for a Spirit of Innovation Forged from Grit and Wisdom